RealEstateCore/OWL2OAS/README.md

 ## Options

 ```
+  -c, --ClassInclusionPolicy       (Default: DefaultInclude) Whether to include
+                                   all classes by default (overridden by
+                                   o2o:included annotation).
+Valid options:
+                                   DefaultInclude or DefaultExclude.

+  -p, --PropertyInclusionPolicy    (Default: DefaultInclude) Whether to include
+                                   all properties by default (overridden by
+                                   o2o:included annotation).
+Valid options:
+                                   DefaultInclude or DefaultExclude.

-  -n, --no-imports    Sets program to not follow owl:Imports declarations.
+  -n, --no-imports                 Sets program to not follow owl:Imports
+                                   declarations.

-  -s, --server        (Default: http://localhost:8080/) The server URL (where
+  -s, --server                     (Default: http://localhost:8080/) The server
-                      presumably an API implementation is running).
+                                   URL (where presumably an API implementation
+                                   is running).

   -f, --file-path                  Required.
-The path to the on-disk root ontology file to
+The path to the on-disk root
-                      translate.
+                                   ontology file to translate.

   -u, --uri-path                   Required.
-The URI of the root ontology file to translate.
+The URI of the root ontology file
+                                   to translate.

   --help                           Display this help screen.

   --version                        Display version information.
 ```

+## Entity inclusion policy

+By default we include all classes and properties found in the parsed ontologies.
+If you want to specifically exclude some entity from the generated output, apply the `https://karlhammar.com/owl2oas/o2o.owl#included` annotation property on it, with the boolean value `false`.
+If you want to reverse this inclusion policy, for classes or properties, use the command line options `--ClassInclusionPolicy` or `--PropertyInclusionPolicy` with the value `DefaultExclude`; then, *only* the entities of that kind which have been tagged with `https://karlhammar.com/owl2oas/o2o.owl#included` and the value `true` will be included.

+## OWL Entity Equivalence

+We do not support equivalence between classes or between properties.
+Strange things will probably happen if you run this tool over ontologies that depend on equivalence axioms.
+Feel free to try it out though!

 ## Examples